pranabdas/espresso/docs/setup/install.md

 # For parallel version
 mpirun -np 12 pw.x -inp inputfile > outputfile
 ```
-Where `-np 12` specifies the number of processors.
+Where `-np 12` specifies the number of processors. `-inp` stands for input file,
+and we can alternatively use `-i`, or `-in`, or `-input`.

-Once installation is completed, optionally we can check test if everything went
+Once installation is completed, optionally we can run tests if everything went
 OK.
 Go to the `test-suite` directory and run
 ```bash
 make run-tests